Best light stands in 2022

 Light stands typically come in three varieties, and what light stand is best for you will depend on both where you are shooting and what kinds of lights you are using.
 The three base designs of most light stands include a standard tripod style, C-stand style, and a wheeled style.
 Tripod-style light stands are the most common and typically the most affordable—they’re also good for a wide variety of lights–such as LED ring lights–and accessories.

-C-stands have a more robust design and are good for mounting extremely heavy lights, making them a good option for heavy continuous lights, big strobes, or even for seamless backdrops.
+C-stands have a more robust design and are good for mounting extremely heavy lights, making them a good option for heavy continuous lights, big strobes, or even for hanging seamless backdrops.
 The wheeled style is most often found in studios and is a good choice for shooters who need to be able to easily move their light source around while they work.
 C-stands and wheeled light stands are generally more expensive than the tripod-style stands.

 FAQs